• Art Magazine

 Dog artwork in front of the Guggenheim Museum in Bilbao

-The dog art in front of the Guggenheim Museum in Bilbao is a huge sculpture of a West Highland Terrier puppy, which is covered with colorful flowers.
+The dog artwork in front of the Guggenheim Museum in Bilbao is a huge sculpture of a West Highland Terrier puppy covered in colorful flowers.
 It is called “Puppy” and was created by the American artist Jeff Koons.

-Bilbao, Spain, May 2012: Flower-covered dog puppy, which guarded the Guggenheim Museum in Bilbao in Spain.
+Bilbao, Spain, May 2012: A flower-covered puppy guarding the Guggenheim Museum in Bilbao, Spain.
 Design by Jeff Koons.

-Bilbao, Spain, May 2012: Flower-covered dog puppy, which guarded the Guggenheim Museum in Bilbao in Spain.
+Bilbao, Spain, May 2012: A flower-covered puppy guarding the Guggenheim Museum in Bilbao, Spain.
 Design by Jeff Koons.

 Image source: Tiia Monto, CC BY-SA 3.0, via Wikimedia Commons

-He has been on the museum site since 1997 and is one of the most popular photo motifs in the city.
+It has stood in Museum Square since 1997 and is one of the city's most popular photo subjects.

-5 European artists who came to the dog
+5 European artists who have gone to the dogs

-People appreciate dogs as their closest companions.
-It is therefore not surprising that artists such as painters, sculptors and photographers were also inspired by them.
+People value dogs as their closest companions.
+It is therefore not surprising that artists such as painters, sculptors and photographers have also been inspired by them.

-However, one has rarely seen such an extraordinary creative implementation as with these five European artists who are presented by DW in the following video.
+However, rarely has such an extraordinary creative implementation been seen as with these five European artists, who are presented by DW in the following video.

-In which art forms can dogs otherwise be seen?
+In what other art forms can dogs be seen?

 Here are some examples: